taniacao12/life./README.md

 Created by: Tania, Melen, Kristen, and Aaliyah

 ## General Description
-MINI GAME: You create your virtual character and choose pathways that determines the character's background identity.
+<b>MINI GAME</b>: You create your virtual character and choose pathways that determines the character's background identity.
 Once complete, you will be given the advantages and disadvantages in having the background your character has.

-FULL GAME: This is an life simulation game.
+<b>FULL GAME</b>: This is an life simulation game.
 You create your own virtual character and choose pathways to build your it.
 Once background information is complete, you will be given sets of choices that will allow you to progress through your virtual life.

 Note: the full version of this game is yet to be made.